Want to know more? — Subscribe

 Wellness is a booming industry, and it intersects quite well with the goals of telemedicine.
 There are already tons of apps in this space, but few involve professional support for users.
 It is true, however, that telehealth as a support system for independent self-care has shown efficacy in managing long-term conditions like heart failure and stroke, respiratory diseases, as well as others.

-If you want to develop a telemedicine platform dedicated to self-care, you will need to think about integrating other digital products (like wearables), plus communications options that are not limited to video and audio chat.
+If you want to develop a telehealth app dedicated to self-care, you will need to think about integrating other digital products (like wearables), plus communications options that are not limited to video and audio chat.
 Systems of notifications and education options are also a must.

-Below you will find a list of features to consider when building your custom telemedicine platform.
+How to develop a telemedicine app and succeed?
+Below you will find a list of features of telemedicine to consider when developing your custom solution.

 If you're thinking this is a simple feature, don't be deceived.
 Registration of patients for telemedicine must comply with EHR integration standards (not to mention a host of other regulations), support document uploads, all while ensuring data security.
 Additionally, third-party integrations such as Facebook, mobile carriers, and email service providers should be considered.